-Pain Physicians NY (Brooklyn, NY) is one of the first practices in New York to offer Platelet Rich Plasma (PRP) Injections for patients suffering with Plantar Fasciitis.
+Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx NYC) is one of the first practices in New York to offer Platelet Rich Plasma (PRP) Injections for patients suffering with Plantar Fasciitis.
 Our facility equipped with the most advanced, cutting edge equipment to treat Plantar Fasciitis.

 Plantar fasciitis is a condition where the plantar fascia of the foot becomes damaged and swollen.
 The plantar fascia is a band of tissue, running from the bottom of the heel to the sole of the foot along the bottom of the foot where the bones of the toes originate.
 This ligament is very tough, but also flexible to act as a shock absorber for the entire body.
 Plantar fasciitis is the most common cause of heel pain.